Vintage cast iron. How to identify Sidney Hollowware cast iron.

 Photo credit to Lanny Wadle

-Sidney cast iron may be described as Pre Wagner or Made by Wagner.
-This is really referring to the different logos mentioned above.
-This is to correctly identify Sidney Hollowware cast-iron from Wagner produced cast iron in the Sidney foundry.
+Sidney’s cast iron may be described as Pre-Wagner or Made by Wagner, referring to the logos above.
+This description may help non-collectors correctly identify Sidney Hollowware cast iron from Wagner-produced cast iron in the Sidney foundry.

 Boonie Hicks

-If you want to buy a piece of Sidney cast iron, please check the logo carefully before deciding to purchase.
-Understandably those selling one or two pieces of cast iron may label it inaccurately.
+Please check the logo carefully before purchasing if you want to buy a piece of Sidney cast iron.
+Understandably, those selling one or two pieces of cast iron may label it inaccurately as they are unaware of the true origin.

 Sidney Hollow Ware skillet with fancy logo